Jacobi identities in low-dimensional topology: Jacobi Identities in Dimension 3

 To begin the construction of $\bar{g}^c$, consider Figure~\ref{IHX-7B-fig} again.
 Think of it as taking place inside a $3$-ball $B$, so that the horizontal plane has an unknotted boundary on $\partial B$.
 The arcs that each puncture the plane twice are the three strands of a trivial string link.
-Add tubes around the arcs to turn the plane into a genus three surface $\Sigma$. $\Sigma$ is the bottom stage of our singular grope.
+Add tubes around the arcs to turn the plane into a genus three surface $\Sigma$. $\Sigma$ is the bottom stage of our singular grope $\bar{g}^c$.
 We construct a symplectic basis for $\Sigma$ as follows.
 Three of the curves are meridians to the tubes.
 To get the other three basis curves, connect the endpoints of each of the three pictured arcs in the plane (formerly Whitney arcs) by an untwisted arc that travels once over a tube.
 (Exercise: these three curves form a Borromean rings.)
 We fix surfaces bounding these latter three basis curves in the following way.
-Consider Figure~\ref{IHX-3A-fig}, where a Whitney disk pushed slightly in the future is pictured.
-Think of the Whitney disk, instead, as being entirely in the present.
-It will have two intersections with an arc as pictured.
-Add a tube along the arc to make a surface $s_1$.
-This surface has two dual caps, one of which hits the upper right strand 2, and one of which hits the bottom strand 1.
+Consider Figure~\ref{IHX-3A-fig}, where a Whitney disk $W_{(3,4)}$ is pictured.
+Thinking of the figure as being in a 3-ball (rather than a 3-dimensional slice of 4-space), the Whitney disk has two intersections with an arc in strand 2 of the trivial string link, and adding a tube around this arc yields a surface $s_1$ as illustrated in Figure~\ref{fig:SingularGrope Construction1B-and-with-tree}(a).
+This surface has a pair of dual caps, whose boundaries are indicated by the dashed loops in Figure~\ref{fig:SingularGrope Construction1B-and-with-tree}.
+One of these caps intersects the upper right strand 2, and the other intersects the bottom strand 1; these caps also have circles of intersection (not shown in the figure) with the tubes of $\Sigma$ around these strands (but these circles of intersections will be eliminated during later applications of this construction).
 The curve dual to the attaching curve of $s_1$ is a meridian to the strand 3 and so bounds a cap hitting strand 3 once.
-Symmetrically, we can construct $s_2$ and $s_3$.
-Adding these three capped surfaces $s_1,s_2,s_3$ to the surface $\Sigma$ we get the desired singular capped grope $\bar{g}^c$.
-The tree structure for the stage $s_1$ is $[[1,2],3] $, and for $s_2$ and $s_3$ we get $[1,[2,3]] $ and $[[3,1],2]]$ which, if we add strand 4 as the root, are exactly the terms of the IHX relation.
-Keeping track of orientations, the signs work out correctly. \end{construct}

-\begin{thm} Suppose $l\geq 4$ and $t_I-t_H+t_X$ is any IHX relation in $\widehat{\cA^t_3}(\ell)$.
-Then there is a class three capped grope cobordism $G^c$, which takes the $\ell$-component trivial string link to itself, such that $\widehat\Psi^c_3(G^c)=t_I-t_H+t_X$. \end{thm} \begin{rem} As will be clear from the proof, we emphasize that there are no hidden cancelling terms here and the sum $t_I-t_H+t_X$ of basis elements is also equal to the geometric intersection tree $t(G^c)$ as in section~\ref{subsec:geo-grope-tree-def}. \end{rem}
+The tree structure for the stage $s_1$ and its dual cap is $[[1,2],3]$, as shown in Figure~\ref{fig:SingularGrope Construction1B-and-with-tree}(b).